Frequently asked questions (technical)

 Privately communicating with clients in custody may be more limited.
 If you need to speak to your client who is in custody during the hearing, please notify the judge’s associate/tipstaff.

-As the Court and the profession adjust to this new and unprecedented way of working, identifying better ways of working better together in virtual hearings are inevitable.
 The Court would be grateful to receive feedback from practitioners that will enable further refining of its processes and improving the way virtual hearings are conducted in the future.

 Please send your feedback to firstname.lastname@example.org@ofni .